inkless/atom-mono/README.md

 2. Build a development client

-This app may not work with Expo Go since we installed some custom native modules, so you will have to build a expo-dev-client.
+This app does not work with Expo Go since some custom native modules are installed, you will have to build a development client.

 ```bash
 cd apps/mobile